DasPinguinHD/Theme_Examples/README.md

 ```

 ---

-Now replace the examples with the colors you want and put it in your themes folder.
+How to implement the new custom theme:

+- Create a `.toml` (for example `MySuperCoolTheme.toml`) file in your Themes folder and copy an example from this tutorial.
+- Replace the color codes with your own.
-Fill in the name of the file in the config and restart the Selfbot.
+-Enter the theme file's name in your `config.toml` file and don't forget to restart the Selfbot.